caffkane/blog-posts/clean_code_ruby.md

 > Uncle Bob mentions a bunch of code smells, compiled from `Refactoring by Martin Fowler` [2].
 Here are a few notable ones.

 #### Comments
-Write concise, informative comments, making sure to delete them if obsolete, or if the code tells all of the information.
+> Write concise, informative comments.
+Remove a comment when it is obsolete, or telling the same story the code tells.
 Here are some examples of bad comments:
 ``` Ruby
 # This is the speak method for the ... class (Redundant)